 - Opalume: Single color non-transparent glass.

 For the uninitiated, understanding the differences between these glass types can initially be difficult.
-Know that colored glass and sheet glass are basically synonyms, but neither of these terms is perfectly synonymous with stained glass.
+Know that colored glass and art glass are basically synonyms, but neither of these terms is perfectly synonymous with stained glass.

 Stained glass is, literally, stained glass.
 It is glass that has been painted.
-A powder is applied to transparent glass and then the product is kiln fired.
+A powder is applied to glass and then the product is kiln fired.
 If you paint a pane of glass blue, and fire it, your end product is blue.